Kalyvara/NXTheme-releases/README.md

   - [1:1 icons](https://themezer.net/packs/P5G-Persona-5-Golden-4e9)
   - [Vertical icons](https://themezer.net/packs/P5G-Persona-5-Golden-version-2-4f7)

+If you are not familiar at all with layout editing, while it is not *that* necessary, I still recommend reading through the [LayoutDocs](layoutdocs.themezer.net/) beforehand.

-Credits are appreciated if you intend to submit your edited layout on Themezer...
+Credits are appreciated if you intend to submit your modifications on Themezer...

 ### Got issues?
 Don't hesitate to ask [ThemezerNX](https://discord.gg/nnm8wyM) or [exelix's](https://discord.gg/rqU5Tf8) Discord servers.
 You'll find me in both of them.